The SentinelOne Annual Threat Report - A Defenders Guide from the FrontlinesThe SentinelOne Annual Threat ReportGet the Report

 CVE-2025-66299: Getgrav Grav SSTI RCE Vulnerability

-CVE-2025-66299 is a Server-Side Template Injection vulnerability in Getgrav Grav CMS that allows authenticated editors to execute arbitrary code by bypassing the Twig sandbox.
-This article covers technical details, affected versions, and patches.
+CVE-2025-66299 is a Server-Side Template Injection vulnerability in Getgrav Grav CMS that allows authenticated editors to execute arbitrary code by bypassing security sandboxes.
+This article covers technical details, affected versions, impact, and mitigation steps.

 CVE-2025-66299 Overview